RWS/studio-api-docs/apiconcepts/filetypesupport/applying_the_segment_pair_confirmation_levels.md

 ```
 ***

-Now add the helper function that uses a switch statement to map the BIL status values to the SDL XLIFF confirmation levels:
+Now add the helper function that uses a switch statement to map the BIL status values to the SDLXliff confirmation levels:

 # [C#](#tab/tabid-3)
 ```cs